nolar/kopf/docs/kwargs.rst

 ``cause`` is the processed cause of the handler as detected by the framework (create/update/delete).

 ``reason`` is a type of change detection (creation, update, deletion, resuming).
-It is generally reflected in the handler decorator used , but can be useful for the multi-purpose handlers pointing to the same function (e.g. for ``@kopf.on.create`` + ``@kopf.on.resume`` pairs).
+It is generally reflected in the handler decorator used, but can be useful for the multi-purpose handlers pointing to the same function (e.g. for ``@kopf.on.create`` + ``@kopf.on.resume`` pairs).